List of ambassadors from Russia

-Ambassadors of Russia are the individuals appointed by the President of Russia to serve as the head of Russian diplomatic mission to the respective countries, international organisations, or as ambassador-at-large.
+Ambassadors of Russia are appointed by the President of Russia to serve as the head of Russian diplomatic mission to the respective countries, international organisations, or as ambassador-at-large.
 Ambassadors serve at the pleasure of the president.
-Ambassadors change regularly for the reasons like resignment or retirement.
 The modern position of ambassador was established during the Soviet era by the Supreme Soviet of the Soviet Union.

-This article represents the current list of Russian ambassadors.
-The list is updated preodically on Ambassadors and Representatives of Russia, Ministry of Foreign Affairs.
+This article lists currently serving Russian ambassadors and their assignments.

 Current Russian ambassadors

 This list is arranged by continents.